JWST Slew Times and Overheads

 Guide star acquisitions are charged separately for the initial visit and all subsequent visits: 282 s (4.7 m).
 Guide star reacquisitions within a visit are charged as described in Table 2.

-Note the times below are charged to observers by APT using models that may differ from actual slew and overhead times.
+The times below are charged in APT using models that may differ from actual slew and overhead times.

 Table 1.
 Slew time vs. distance